dunn/reading.js/readme.md

 Reading.js just won't work if the header elements in your document are differently formatted.
 (If you're using pandoc, don't use the `--section-divs` option.)

 The `range-method` branch of this project is an older version of the script that hid content using JavaScript instead of CSS.
 That avoided some of the limitations just mentioned, but was much slower.

-These limitations exist because I'm a crummy programmer.
-But I'm also lazy, and I only use Reading.js on HTML files made by pandoc, so I probably won't fix this any time soon.
+These limitations exist because I'm lazy; I also only use Reading.js on HTML files made by pandoc, so I probably won't fix this any time soon.
 (Another reason for you to fork it.)

 ## Does this work in all browsers?